fttlov/JCAdvance/README.md

 ## Important
 To work properly in some games you'll need to hide your real gamepad <br>
-To do this, use the utility [HidHide](https://github.com/nefarius/HidHide) from nefarius Full install & setup [instructions](https://docs.nefarius.at/projects/HidHide/Simple-Setup-Guide/)
+To do this, use the utility [HidHide](https://github.com/nefarius/HidHide) from nefarius.
+Full install & setup [instructions](https://docs.nefarius.at/projects/HidHide/Simple-Setup-Guide/)

 ## <b> Technical changes and bug fixes</b>

 - Default program polling rate is now 125 Hz (sleepTimeout=8 in config.ini; 1sec = 1000ms\8).
-CPU usage has risen dramatically from 0.30% to 0.40% :) App uses a surprisingly small amount of PC resources<br>
+CPU usage even on 250hz from 0.30% to 0.70% :) App uses a surprisingly small amount of PC resources<br>
-Due to certain limitations by some functions in code and bugs in JoyShokLibrary, the developer of DSAdvance was forced to use SleepTimeout=15, which corresponds to 66.6 Hz — clearly insufficient rate for smooth movement of the Gyro Mouse <br>
+Due to certain limitations by some functions in code and bugs in JoyShokLibrary, the developer of DSAdvance was forced to use SleepTimeout=15, which corresponds to 66.6 Hz — clearly insufficient rate for smooth movement, especially for Gyro Mouse <br>
-Limitations: Wheel function did not work properly when Sleeptimeout < 15 and has been rewritten , added WheelXboxHoldTimer
+What limitations?
+Wheel function did not work properly when Sleeptimeout < 15 and has been rewritten, added WheelXboxHoldTimer.
+Full changelist in joyshocklibraree see in https://github.com/fttlov/JoyShockLibrary
-- Fixed Gyro Joysctick mode issue when the stick being randomly pulled towards the centre when Gyro move up or down (Y axis) by fixed some bugs in JoyshokLibrary
+- Fixed Gyro Joysctick mode issue when the stick being randomly pulled towards the centre when Gyro move up or down (Y axis) - bugs in JoyshokLibrary
 - Added EMA motion smoothing filter.
 Careful: add input latency.
 For 60fps games (value - latency): 25   ~2.7ms;  50   ~8ms;  75   ~24ms
 - Rumble code fixes for Joy-cons.
 Add PacketCounter2, flood protection, .etc
 - Fixed connect and disconnect time, specialy for second joy-con